ReactiveX/RxPY/docs/migration.rst

 +-----------------------+-------------------------+

-Furthermore, the package formerly known as *rx.concurrency.mainloopscheduler* has been split into two parts, *rx.scheduler.mainloop* and *rx.scheduler.eventloop*.
+Furthermore, the package formerly known as *rx.concurrency.mainloopscheduler* has been split into two parts, *reactivex.scheduler.mainloop* and *reactivex.scheduler.eventloop*.